eylons/awsDeployTest/README.md

 ## Why I choose this solution

-Cloud formation is very comfortable way to version the infrastructure setup It can be maintain without coding
+Cloud formation is very comfortable way to version the infrastructure setup It can be maintained without coding
-Main disadvantages are that it will not work on other clouds and that it sometimes hides the real causes of errors
+Main disadvantages of cloudFomrmation :
+1 - Not cloud agnostics - the solution would not work on other cloud environments than aws 2 - Root cause analysis is not straight forward

 ## Improvements I would like to do

 VPC with subnets to better control security
-In complex website different subnets and security groups for model, view, controller Better git schema (separate MVC, CloudFormation templates, etc..)
+In complex websites different subnets and security groups for model, view, controller Better git schema (separate MVC, CloudFormation templates, etc..)
 In complex libs dependencies use Docker
 Use infrastructure tools (Terraform)